How to Know If You Have Cartilage Damage and What to Do About It

 Lavage and Debridement The joint is cleaned out to remove any loose tissue, and the edges of the damaged area are trimmed to make them smooth.

 Marrow Stimulation Tiny holes are made in the bone beneath the damaged cartilage, releasing bone marrow into it.
-Marrow cells then stimulate production of new cartilage.
+Marrow cells then stimulate the production of new cartilage.

 Mosaicplasty Small plugs of healthy cartilage from non-weight bearing areas of a joint are removed and used to replace small areas of damaged cartilage.

 Osteotomy The alignment of the leg is altered slightly to reduce pressure on the damaged area and improve pain.
 Then the bone is fixed with a plate until it heals.

 Autologous Chondrocyte (MACI Procedure) Cartilage cells are taken from the injured knee and cloned in the laboratory using cell culture techniques.
 They are then re-implanted back into the joint to regrow cartilage on the damaged surface.

 Joint Replacement Replacing the whole joint with an artificial one is occasionally necessary if the damage is extremely severe.

 Talk to a cartilage specialist in San Francisco to discuss the need for surgery, what the possible risks are, and how long he expects it will take you to recover.
 You’ll usually need to take things easy for at least a few weeks after surgery.
 You may not be able to return to strenuous activities and sports for several months.